 Who is not fascinated by macaws and parrots?
 These birds can live up to 100 years; (many) mate for life and exhibit attractive, bright colors.

-In the park, you can learn about different species, contribute to their well being and participate in breed programs.
-The birds are housed, cared and fed taking the highest standards into consideration.
+In the park, you can learn about different species, contribute to their well being, and participate in breed programs.
+The birds are housed, cared, and fed taking the highest standards into consideration.
 They have large enclosures surrounded by trees and have a diet similar to what they would eat in the wild.
-Seriously, personnel treat some of these birds like babies (they are given a lot of attention).
-Some parrots are more spoiled than a 5 year old.

 These are the national birds of Honduras.
 Nevertheless, this type of macaw has been greatly threatened in the Copan Valley and other parts of Honduras.
 The park and other organizations have breeding programs aimed at the repopulation of the valley.
 An initial group of macaws resulting from the different programs have been released and can be seen hanging in the trees at the Copan Ruins.

 The park has a large aviary where you can enter and admire more than 20 Scarlet Macaws.
-When I visited, some of the released macaws where resting over the aviary.
+When I visited, some of the released macaws were resting over the aviary.